-and ID and OD = the average inner and outer diameters, respectively.
+and ID and OD are the average inner and outer diameters, respectively.

-13.6 Inplane Shear Modulus-Select the appropriate chord modulus strain range from Table 1.
-Calculate the inplane shear modulus using the following:
+13.6 Compressive Modulus of Elasticity-Select the appropriate chord modulus strain range from Table 1.
+Calculate the tensile modulus of elasticity using:

-$$G{12} = \Delta \tau{12} / \Delta \bar{\gamma}{12} \tag{10}$$
+$$E{22} = \Delta \sigma{22} / \Delta \bar{\varepsilon}{22} \tag{11}$$

-$G{12}$ = inplane shear modulus, MPa [psi],
+E{22} = transverse elastic modulus, MPa [psi];

-- $\Delta{\tau{12}}$ = difference in applied shear stress between the two strain points of Table 1, MPa [psi], and - $\Delta{\tilde{\gamma}{12}}$ = difference between the two shear strain points of Table 1 (nominally either 0.001, 0.002, or 0.005).
+$\Delta \sigma{22}$ = difference in applied tensile stress between the two strain points of Table 1, MPa [psi]; and

+$\Delta \bar{\epsilon}{22}$ = difference between the two strain points of Table 1 (nominally either 0.001, 0.002, or 0.005).

-If data is not available at the exact strain range end points (as often occurs with digital data), use the closest available data points.
-Report the shear modulus to three significant figures.
+If data is not available at the exact strain range end points (as often occurs with digital data), use the closest available data point.
+Report the tensile modulus of elasticity to three significant figures.
 Also report the strain range used in the calculation.

-13.6.1 The tabulated strain ranges should only be used for materials that do not exhibit a transition region (a significant change in the slope of the stress strain curve) within the given strain range.
+13.6.1 Tabulated Strain Ranges-The tabulated strain ranges should only be used for materials that do not exhibit a transition region (a significant change in the slope of the stress-strain curve within the given strain range).
 If a transition region occurs within the recommended strain range, then a more suitable strain range shall be used and reported.

-13.6.2 Inplane Shear Modulus (Other Definitions)-Other definitions of elastic modulus may be evaluated and reported at the user's discretion.
+13.6.2 Compressive Modulus of Elasticity (Other Definitions)-Other definitions of elastic modulus may be evaluated and reported at the user's discretion.
 If such data is generated and reported, report also the definition used, the strain range used, and the results to three significant figures.
-Test Method E111 provides additional guidance in the determination of moduli of elasticity.
+Test Method E11 provides additional guidance in the determination of modulus of elasticity.